-Join Jim LaPier for an in-depth discussion in this video Other basic 2D geometry, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Other basic 2D geometry, part of Learning AutoCAD for Mac.

 …Not every object we want to draw is made entirely of straight lines, and not…everything is made of straight lines needs to be drawn one line segment at a time.…AutoCAD has many other tools to get your geometry drawn quickly and accurately.…Let's start with the basic circle.…I'll go to the drafting tool palette and find the circle button.…The default, as seen here, is center radius.…This means I will click where I want the center of my circle to be and…then enter the radius, and AutoCAD will create my circle.…There are a lot of options for creating…a circle, however, based on the information you have.…